WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 MESS - DO REDO!!!!! - ENJOYING READING MESS?
 READ MESS. iT STARTS HERE....
 ### 6. Practice-Based Assessment: Transcript Access, Approval, and Publication Barriers

 This chapter operationalises the hypothesis by examining how transcripts are actually obtained and published in the family courts of England and Wales.
+The articles refocus returining to its fundamenat conceptual frameing, i.e. how can we bring about the change with the least resistance and greatest impact?
 It combines (i) a documentary/procedural analysis of the rules, forms, and official guidance with (ii) a methodologically rigorous analysis of court-user anecdotes drawn from public sources.
 The goal is to identify concrete barriers, timings, and choke points that convert transparency aspirations into (or away from) practice.

 ### 6.1 Methodology: Anecdotal Evidence from Court-System Users